corneliussenf/DroughtForestMortalityEurope/README.md

 # Excess forest mortality is consistently linked to drought across Europe

-All codes to reprodice the analysis of a pper on excess forest mortality and how it is related to drought.
+All codes to reproduce the analysis of a paper on excess forest mortality and how it is related to drought.
 Data available under: https://doi.org/10.5281/zenodo.3924656